 5. Activate and Monetize Existing Leads

 Leads in your funnel need to be encouraged to move from the online shopping cart to the checkout.
-That’s why it is important to have a grasp on the volume of qualified leads your business is producing.
+That’s why it is important to grasp the volume of qualified leads your business produces.

 Taking Action to Boost Your Digital Marketing

-Small businesses are a labor of love.
+Businesses are a labor of love.
 Most entrepreneurs are actively involved in the daily tasks required to keep it running.
 That’s why keeping up with a robust content marketing strategy is not always possible.

 With Google assigning a high value to businesses that regularly post valuable content, it may seem impossible to keep up with a high-output schedule.
-The best alternative to redirecting your precious time to content creation is finding a knowledgeable consultant that can do it for you.
+The best alternative to redirecting your precious time to content creation is finding a knowledgeable partner that can do it for you.